Former President Buhari Told Our People To Vote For Bola Tinubu, And They All Did So - Miyetti Allah | Get the Latest News, National, Politics, Entertainment, Metro, Sport & Opinions.

 Former President Buhari Told Our People To Vote For Bola Tinubu, And They All Did So – Miyetti Allah

-The Miyetti Allah Cattle Breeders Association (MACBAN) revealed that during the February 25th presidential election, former President Muhammadu Buhari urged their members to vote for President Bola Ahmed Tinubu, and they followed his advice.
-The group is now calling on President Tinubu to consider their members for appointments in his cabinet.
+The Miyetti Allah Cattle Breeders Association (MACBAN) has said that former President, Muhammadu Buhari, told members of the group to vote for President Bola Ahmed Tinubu in the February 25th presidential election, and they all did so.
+The group said this while calling on the President to consider their members for appointments into his cabinet.

-Alhaji Gidado Siddikki, the South-East zonal leader of MACBAN, emphasized that they actively supported and prayed for President Tinubu’s victory during the election, and they expect him not to abandon them.
+While speaking on behalf of the group, the South-East zonal leader of MACBAN, Alhaji Gidado Siddikki, said that members of the group prayed and supported Tinubu to make sure that he won the election, and that he should not abandon them.

 In the report which was made by Vanguard on Thursday August 3, 2023, Siddikki said – “During the election, to my knowledge, my people voted for President Tinubu because his predecessor, President Muhammadu Buhari, told my people to vote for him and they all did so.